- The summer wave of COVID-19 cases appeared to peak beginning in mid-August. The U.S. reached a 61% partial vaccination rate for its population.

 Inflation-sensitive assets were subdued during the month.
 The Bloomberg Commodity Index registered a small loss in U.S. dollar terms, and the decline in U.S. Treasury Inflation Protected Securities (TIPS) essentially matched the slide in U.S. Treasurys of comparable maturities.

-The summer wave of COVID-19 cases appeared to peak in many countries beginning in mid-August, led by the U.S. in terms of both new reported cases and daily deaths.
-Canada appeared to be slightly behind the curve.
+The summer wave of COVID-19 cases appeared to peak beginning in mid-August, led by the U.S. in terms of both new reported cases and daily deaths.
 Cases were growing at the fastest rate in Montenegro, Georgia, Kosovo and Israel in late August.
-Regions contending with at- and near-peak cases were spread across the Western Pacific, the Balkans and the Greater Middle East, as well as the Caribbean and neighbouring countries.
+Regions contending with at- and near-peak cases were spread across the Western Pacific, the Balkans and the Greater Middle East, as well as the Caribbean and neighboring countries.

 France instituted the required use of the EU’s digital health certificate beginning in early August for patrons to verify their COVID-19 vaccination status to gain access to restaurants, various modes of public transit, sports events, and other public gathering places.
 Italy also adopted the EU’s certificate-based verification method during the month, although on a more limited basis, while Germany’s certificate programme varied according to regional infection rates.

 The German federal election, which concludes in late September, headed toward an increasingly clear outcome in the race to succeed Chancellor Angela Merkel.
 The Social Democrats (SPD)—led by Olaf Scholz, the current vice chancellor and finance minister—carved out a polling lead over Merkel’s CDU/CSU, its current and traditional senior governing coalition partner.

 The EU recommended limiting travel by Americans at the end of August as cases rose stateside, although it yielded the actual decision to member states, which mostly planned to remain open to U.S. tourists.